Other Exercises

 Fill In the blanks, then press Score to check your answers

-He was born a little baby on the Trail
+He was a baby on the Trail

 At six months old he'd done three months in jail